Reed-CompBio/spras/docs/tutorial/intermediate.rst

 P-values are transformed using ``-log10(p-value)`` so smaller p-values give larger prize scores.

 For each peptide, the smallest p-value is selected (representing the most significant change) between each time point to the baseline (0 min) and between consecutive time points.
+This is because the ultimate network analysis will not use the temporal information.

 For each protein mapped to multiple peptides, the maximum prize value across all its peptides is assigned.